abebeos/PowerPC/README.md

 ## What are we doing here?

 * We process several PowerPC OSS related development taskσ.
-* We identify barriers and file issues.
+* We identify barriers and file them as issues.
 * We process those issues in order to eliminate the barriers.

 ## Why?